If the origin story by Henri Charpentier (see History below) is true, the dish was first served as a breakfast dish.

-There is, though, another method to prepare them, as defined by Escoffier in his 1903 Guide Culinaire.
+There is, though, another method to prepare Crêpe Suzette, as defined by Georges Escoffier in his 1903 Guide Culinaire.
 The crêpe batter is flavoured with curaçao and mandarin orange juice.
-A compound butter (beurre suzette) is made of creamed butter, sugar, mandarin orange juice, mandarin zest, and curaçao (the curaçao used is the clear, obviously — not the blue.)
+A compound butter (beurre Suzette) is made of creamed butter, sugar, mandarin orange juice, mandarin zest, and curaçao (the curaçao used is the clear, obviously — not the blue.)
 The crêpes are cooked, then while still hot spread with the butter, folded into four, and then served hot.
 There is no sauce, apart from the melting butter, and no flambée that happens.

-That aside, the French chef, Henri Charpentier (1880 – 1961) repeatedly laid claim his entire life to being the inventor of Crêpes Suzette, even providing the occasion and time of their creation.
+Some sources maintain that Crêpes Suzette was created at the Marivaux restaurant in Paris in 1897.
+Others suggest it was invented by Georges Escoffier.
+However, the French chef Henri Charpentier (1880 – 1961) repeatedly laid claim his entire life to being the inventor of Crêpes Suzette in 1896, even providing the occasion and time of its creation.
 He repeated the story in such detail and so often that to look for another origin one must call him an outright liar.

-It was 65 years ago, but Henri Charpentier, one of the last of the great chefs, remembers that breakfast on the terrace of the Cafe de Paris in Monte Carlo as if it were this morning.
+It was 65 years ago [Ed: 1896], but Henri Charpentier, one of the last of the great chefs, remembers that breakfast on the terrace of the Café de Paris in Monte Carlo as if it were this morning.
 That’s the day he created Crêpes Suzette.
 Charpentier is 81, and now it takes four years to get a reservation at his tiny restaurant.
 But let him tell the story of that breakfast, and where it led: